Highest-Paying Program Manager Jobs in 2026

 -

-Do Program Manager jobs pay well?
+Do program manager jobs pay well?

 -

-Where do program managers get paid the most?
+Where do program managers earn the most?

-Following RI, the states with the highest-paid program managers are Washington, California, and New Jersey, with average annual salaries of $93,447, $103,085, and $95,411 respectively.
+Other top-paying states include Washington, California, and New Jersey, with average annual salaries of $93,447, $103,085, and $95,411, respectively.

 -